-The process by which files are transferred to the web server is called “FTP” (File Transfer Protocol).
-You have unlimited access to your account by both SSH (only some web hosts) and FTP 24 hours a day.
+The process by which files are transferred to a web server is called “FTP” (File Transfer Protocol).
+You have unlimited access to your web hosting account through FTP 24 hours a day.

-We recommend using CuteFTP, although you’re free to use the FTP client of your choice.
+We recommend using Filezilla, although you are free to use the FTP client of your choice.
 All FTP clients require the same 3 basic pieces of information in order to establish a connection.
-This information was provided to you in your account “welcome” e-mail.

 Your login type should be normal, and the FTP port should be 21.